gratefulcheddar/pinkdocs/src/transactions.md

 * `OP_RETURN` terminates the script in failure when executed.

-A complete list of opcodes can be found in the `opcodetype` enum of the Bitcoin Core script header file
+A complete list of opcodes can be found in the `opcodetype` enum of the Pinkcoin script header file (script.h).

 ![Warning icon](img/icon_warning.svg)
 **Signature script modification warning:**